Last Update November 12, 2023

-The Dutch government apparently still wants to force shrinkage of Amsterdam Airport Schiphol.
-Despite the societal damage that the inevitable and irreversible loss of connections will cause, both in the Netherlands and in European regions, and even though this shrinkage does nothing for the four objectives given for this drastic measure in the associated Letter to Parliament.
+The Dutch government apparently still wants to force downsizing of Amsterdam Airport Schiphol.
+Despite the societal damage that the inevitable and irreversible loss of connections will cause, both in the Netherlands and in European regions, and even though this downsizing does nothing for the four objectives given for this drastic measure in the associated Letter to Parliament.

-A previous post, ‘Falende overheid‘ (Failing Government, in Dutch only), already explained why shrinkage is irrelevant, or even has the opposite effect, when it comes to CO2 emissions, particulate matter, and nitrogen depositions.
+A previous post, ‘Falende overheid‘ (Failing Government, in Dutch only), already explained why downsizing is irrelevant, or even has the opposite effect, when it comes to CO2-emissions, particulate matter, and nitrogen depositions.